2025 F1 Academy season: Round 4: Canada

 The Circuit Gilles Villeneuve hosted the rescheduled Miami Race 2, with starting grid already set from Miami qualifying.
 The two originally scheduled races in Canada were held afterwards.
 Montreal's qualifying session determined the grid for Race 2 (reverse-grid) and full points were awarded for Race 3.
 Chambers qualified in first once again, her third pole-position of the season and three tenths ahead of Palmowski, in second.
 Pin qualified third whilst Weug was left in fifteenth, following electrical issues.

 After qualifying first in Miami, Race 1 started with Chambers on pole-position, but contact with teammate Palmowski resulted in Pin gaining the lead of the race and Lloyd claiming second.
 Whilst Felbermayr and Gademan fought for third, Weug's weekend got worse as her electrical issues continued and eventually caused her retirement.
 Two safety cars followed, with Mathilda Paatz hitting a wall and Ferreira making contact with Chong in an attempt to re-join the track.
 Palmowski and Ferreira were given penalties resulting in a drop from eighth to twelfth, and ninth to fourteenth, respectively.
 Pin claimed her third win of the season.
-Lloyd and Felbermayr finished second and third after the chequered flag, but Felbermayr was later disqualified from the race after her car failed to meet the weight regulations (minimum 603kg), and Gademan was promoted to the podium.
+Lloyd and Felbermayr finished second and third after the chequered flag, but Felbermayr was later disqualified from the race after her car failed to meet the weight regulations (minimum 603 kg), and Gademan was promoted to the podium.